Teradata Spool Space Introduction

 How is Teradata Spool Space assigned to a User?

-The assigned spool space represents the upper limit for this user.
-The spool space is distributed evenly among all AMPs.
+The assigned spool space is the highest limit for a user and is uniformly spread out among all AMPs.

-I get the Error Message “No more spool space in user…” although there should be enough space available.
+I get the Error Message “No more spool space in user…” although enough space should be available.
 Why?

 How is Spool Space managed internally by Teradata?